 Online dictionaries and thesauruses are great and helpful resources if you use them properly.
 They can refresh your memory about synonyms.

 A dictionary definition can also teach you about antonyms, root words, and related words, which is another way to discover new words and improve your vocabulary.

 Whenever you discover a new word, look it up in your dictionary to get both its pronunciation and meaning(s), go to the thesaurus, find similar words and phrases such as synonyms and antonyms, and learn the nuances among the words.

 6- Use the New Words you Learned Immediately

 If you come across a new and interesting word while you are reading or watching TV, make a point of using it in conversation.
 By using the new words you learned, you will learn to express yourself better.

-Try using the new words you learned immediately through games, conversation with friends, or in a post on social media like HelloTalk or Instagram.
+Try using the new words you learned immediately through games, conversations with friends, or in a post on social media like HelloTalk or Instagram.

 Every day, try to practice using new words in a conversation with friends or language partners, an assignment, or an email to a coworker or friend.

 One of the best ways is to start with practical vocabulary.
-Try to focus on learning words that express what is important to you.
-For instance, let’s say you enjoy sport then try to learn words related to sport.
+I encourage you to try to focus on learning words that express what is important to you.
+For instance, let’s say you enjoy sports, then try to learn words related to sports.

 7- Study Vocabulary in Context